Innovation and collaborative, synchronized program management for new programs

 To provide students with the means to master these challenges, the E-Motion Rennteam standardized their computeraided design (CAD) software and introduced product lifecycle management (PLM) software.
 To make the transition as smooth as possible, a rollout of the new software was prepared in a master’s thesis.

-Using NX™ software from Siemens PLM Software for CAD, E-Motion Rennteam engineers create extremely complex 3D models of their vehicles.
+Using NX™ software from Siemens Digital Industries Software for CAD, E-Motion Rennteam engineers create extremely complex 3D models of their vehicles.
 “From the very start, all our models include every single screw, flange or cable tie,” says Herzog.
 “Their great wealth of detail prevents unpleasant surprises during manufacturing.”

 For part production, the team utilizes the university’s infrastructure.
 While sponsors manufacture many machined parts, the team produces all carbon fiber reinforced plastic (CFRP) body work at their own workshop.